chrislewispac/symptoms/README.md

+Thanks for your business.

+In this repository you will find all of the source code for the project you asked me to create.

+To see the finsihed project please go to:

 ## Migrating your Cloud Code to Heroku

 Take your existing cloud code files and place them in the `cloud/` folder.
 Add the following line at the very top of each file: